Everyday Healthy Recipes

 What rice to use

-To make these deconstructed cabbage rolls I used short grain rice (you can use risotto rice) as it keeps its shape well in cooking.
+To make these deconstructed cabbage rolls I used short grain rice (you can use risotto rice) as it keeps its shape in cooking.
 So even though it’s cooked alongside other ingredients it won’t get mushy.

 What cabbage to use